Last month I mentioned how learning healthy postures, awareness of the mind and breath work on the mat can benefit us greatly off the mat, too.

 Do you know how it feels to have good posture?

 Our body adapts to habitual stances and movements.
-Teach your body good habits – for example: as we in Mountain Pose and Easy Pose – on the mat and practice them off the mat.
+Teach your body good habits – for example: Mountain Pose and Easy Pose – on the mat and practice them off the mat.

 Tadasana (Mountain Pose)